- About us

 Team members

-Professor Emmanuel RAFFOUXHead of Department, Hospital PractitionerProfessor Raphaël ITZYSONUniversity Professor – Hospital PractitionerDr Etienne LENGLINEHospital PractitionerDr Reinaldo DAL BELLOHospital PractitionerDr Sofiane FODILFellowDr Jean Edouard MARTINFellowDr Alessandra VATTERONIAssistant SpecialistFollow our actions by subscribing to the institute's newsletter
+Professor Emmanuel RAFFOUXHead of Department, Hospital PractitionerProfessor Raphaël ITZYSONUniversity Professor – Hospital PractitionerDr Etienne LENGLINEHospital PractitionerDr Reinaldo DAL BELLOHospital PractitionerDr Sofiane FODILFellowDr Jean Edouard MARTINFellowDr Alessandra VATTERONIAssistant SpecialistStay up to date by subscribing to the institute's newsletter

 - Discover the Leukemia Institute